icopy-site/awesome/docs/awesome/awesome-dart.md

 * [json2dart](https://javiercbk.github.io/json_to_dart) - Given a json, it generates the dart classes to parse and generate json with given structure.
 * [webdev_proxy](https://github.com/Workiva/webdev_proxy) - A proxy wrapper around [webdev](https://github.com/dart-lang/webdev) which adds support for rerouting 404s to the index, allowing for HTML push-based routing while running locally.
 * [Dart Code Metrics](https://github.com/dart-code-checker/dart-code-metrics) - Additional linter which reports code metrics, checks for anti-patterns and provides additional rules for Analyzer.
+* [m2cgen](https://github.com/BayesWitnesses/m2cgen) - A CLI tool to transpile trained classic ML models into a native Dart code with zero dependencies.

 ## Tutorials